joaner/sec-paper/README.md

 # websec-paper
 interesting and helpful web security papers

-> Welcome to submit Web Security Pagers you found by the issue or pull request.
+> Welcome to submit Web Security Papers you found by the issue or pull request.

 ### XSS